Falcons brace for visit from Chubb, ground-pounding Browns - WTOP News

 KEY MATCHUP: Falcons inside linebackers Rashaan Evans and Mykal Walker vs. Chubb.
 Evans and Walker combined for 21 total stops last week against Seattle and will be key to containing Cleveland’s productive running game and Chubb, who picked up 86 of his 113 yards last week against Pittsburgh after initial contact.

-KEY INJURIES: Browns star DE Myles Garrett sustained several injures when he flipped his car during a single-vehicle accident early in the week.
-It’s unlikely he’ll play in order to give him more time to fully recover. … DE Jadeveon Clowney (ankle), CB Denzel Ward (back, ribs), LB Jeremiah Owusu-Koramoah (groin) and DT Taven Bryan (hamstring) all missed time this week. … The Browns lost starting LB and captain Anthony Walker Jr. (quadriceps) to a season-ending injury last week. … Falcons backup RB Damien Williams remains on IR with a rib injury, leaving rookie Tyler Allgeier to play behind Patterson.
+KEY INJURIES: Browns star DE Myles Garrett will miss the game after sustaining several injures when he flipped his car during a single-vehicle accident early in the week.
+Garrett was downgraded to out on Saturday before the team flew to Georgia. … DE Jadeveon Clowney (ankle), CB Denzel Ward (back, ribs), LB Jeremiah Owusu-Koramoah (groin) and DT Taven Bryan (hamstring) all missed time this week. … The Browns lost starting LB and captain Anthony Walker Jr. (quadriceps) to a season-ending injury last week. … Patterson is listed as questionable with a knee injury after having limited participation in Friday’s practice and being held out Wednesday and Thursday. … Falcons backup RB Damien Williams remains on IR with a rib injury, leaving rookie Tyler Allgeier to play behind Patterson.

 SERIES NOTES: The Browns are 6-1 all time in Atlanta, and have won the past two meetings between the teams. … Browns coach Kevin Stefanski is 8-2 in two-plus seasons against the NFC. … Baker Mayfield and Matt Ryan were the team’s respective QBs in the previous meeting four years ago.